jeroendn/nepflix/README.md

-# nepflix-v2
+# Nepflix v2
- Remasterd version of the earlier Nepflix schoolproject.
+ Remastered version of the earlier Nepflix school project.